Ninoy Aquino International Airport: Assassination of Ninoy Aquino

-Renaming

 Four years after the incident, during the presidency of Ninoy's widow Corazon Aquino in 1987, Republic Act No. 6639 was enacted without executive approval, renaming the airport in Ninoy's honor.
-Presently, a body mark of Aquino's assassination is on display at the departures area of Terminal 1, while the spot at Gate 11 (formerly Gate 8) where he was killed has a memorial plaque.
+Presently, a body mark of Aquino's assassination is on display at the departures area of Terminal 1, while the spot at Gate 8 (currently Gate 11) where he was killed has a memorial plaque.
+In August 2026, the body mark display was relocated to the arrivals curbside of Terminal 1.